ARTICLE I. AUTHORIZATION, POWERS AND DUTIES

 - Marie Chuntz, Library Associate

-nd so forth by job title then by seniority of service in job title.
-Employees should check the staff schedules located at the circulation desk and posted behind Circulation Coordinator Debora Gaito’s desk.
+and so forth by job title then by seniority of service in job title.
+Employees should check the staff schedules posted online.

 All other matters should be deferred for resolution pending the Director’s return, or the return of whoever is designated in writing to be acting in the Director’s stead.